1999AZZAR/llm-test/README.md

 This gives the AI access to current, factual information to provide more accurate responses.

+#### LRU Caching System

+The application uses a multi-level Least Recently Used (LRU) caching system:

+1. **In-memory Cache**:
+   - Fast, memory-based cache that stores up to 50 recent responses
+   - Uses a timestamp-based LRU eviction strategy
+   - Provides instant responses for repeat questions without API calls
+   - Automatically caches both AI responses and Wikipedia queries

+2. **KV Storage Cache** (when available):
+   - Persistent cache that survives application restarts
+   - Uses Cloudflare KV storage for long-term caching
+   - Stores responses with a configurable TTL (default: 1 day)
+   - Falls back to memory cache when KV is not available

+3. **Smart Key Generation**:
+   - Generates cache keys based on the last 3 messages in a conversation
+   - Considers both message content and role (user/assistant/system)
+   - Provides context-aware caching to ensure relevant responses

+4. **Cache Debugging**:
+   - Provides a `/api/cache-stats` endpoint for monitoring cache performance
+   - Logs cache hits and misses for performance analysis

+Benefits of the caching system:
+- Reduced Cloudflare AI API calls (lower costs)
+- Faster response times for repeat or similar questions
+- Decreased resource usage and improved scalability
+- More consistent responses to similar questions

 #### Token Management

 To prevent responses from being cut off mid-sentence: